SEAsia Missing Statistics

 Service and Country of Loss

 The following chart shows the Americans who remain missing in Southeast Asia divided by military servicecountry of loss, and status of investigation into loss incident.
 This data is taken from the Defense POW-Missing Personnel website.
-Go to the site, look under the Vietnam War databases, and click on the statistical reports link.

 Service Country of loss * Totals **